One of the great things about the garden is that it’s miles away from the technology that distracts us inside the home.

 Press the compost down gently to hold everything in.
 My top tip is to try and leave an inch gap between the compost and the top of the container.
 If it’s too full, compost will spill out everywhere when you try and water it!

 Move the containers into position before you water them.
 Deadhead the flowers of bedding plants to keep them producing more blooms.

-The children can watch their containers grow and continue to flower.
+The kids can watch their containers grow and continue to flower.
 And in autumn, you can replace the plants with evergreens and winter-flowering varieties.

 Tip!
 You can also choose plants with fun scents like herbs, or plant soft fruit like strawberries among the flowers.